sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 Note that in Julia `isless(0, missing)` is `true`.

-To find rows which contains at least one missing value in any of the column we can use the following code,
+To find rows which contain at least one missing value in any of the columns we can use the following code,

 ```jldoctest
 julia> byrow(ds, any, :, by = ismissing)